Okabintaro/SubmersedVR/README.md

 A mod aiming to make [Subnautica] an immersive VR game by moderinizing its VR Support.

 If you wan't to play the game in it's original VR Mode with a traditional XBox or PS4 Controller, I recommend using the [Subnautica VR Enhancements Mod] instead.
+**NOTE: Using SubmersedVR alongside this VR Enhancements Mod can cause issues due to both of them changing similar things.
+They are not compatible with each other.**

 Installation/Setup
 -------------------